USATODAY/weekly-quiz/README.md

 ##Deployment

 This project assumes you want to deploy to the Gannett-CDN in part and will be publishing via Static-O-Matic.
-When you're ready to deploy, run `npm deploy`.
+When you're ready to deploy, run `grunt deploy`.
 This assumes you have USA TODAY's FTP credentials stored on your machine.

 ##Assetts